oracle-devrel/terraform-oci-arch-devops-deployment-strategies/bluegreen-deployments-oke/README.md

     terraform plan
     terraform apply

+## Test the deployment.
+Follow the link here to test the deployment - [procedure](https://github.com/oracle-devrel/oci-devops-examples/tree/main/oci-deployment-examples/oci-devops-deploy-with-blue-green-model#lets-test)

 ## Destroy the Deployment
 When you no longer need the deployment, you can run this command to destroy it:

+- Ensure to delete all load balancers (by Nginx and Applications) via console before proceeding for destruction.

     terraform destroy